-Pain that's not going away?
-When is the right time to refer to an orthopaedic specialist and what options are available to your patients?
+Pain that’s not going away?
+When is the right time to refer to an orthopaedic consultant and what options are available to your patients?
 Our Q&A session with Mr Kumar, Consultant Surgeon in Orthopaedics should help shed some light.

 When is the right time to refer your physio patient to a specialist?